 An inadequate database might explain the slim findings.
 Money is one issue.
 The National Instant Criminal Background Check System (NICS) struggles with dwindling funding.

 Lax state participation is another issue.
 About half the states have not supplied their records, though participation increased following the 2007 shootings at Virginia Tech.
 After that incident, with more data to review, NICS files flagged for mental concerns increased from 175,000 to 400,000.
 By 2010, the number was up to 859,000.
-Since the recent shootings in Newtown, Connecticut background checks have skyrocketed.
+Since the shootings in Newtown, Connecticut earlier this year, background checks have skyrocketed.